 I typically feel like this on days when I’m busy with edits on the blog/YouTube or on long homeschooling days.
 I really wish I had a magic dinner fairly that would come to my rescue…but I have yet to meet her.

-Which is awesome because while he is quick to offer praise, he can also become a miniature Gordon Ramsey (minus the potty mouth) in a flash if the dish is not to his liking.
-Maybe a bit to much like his moma, oops!
+Which is awesome because while he is quick to offer praise, he can also become a miniature Gordon Ramsey (minus the crude mouth) in a flash if the dish is not to his liking.
+Maybe a bit to much like his momma, oops!

 A Simple Dish

 Don’t let the title of this dish fool you into thinking it could get complicated as you can see from the picture the “Salami Crusted” part just comes from a whim I got one night to line my pie plate with the salami.

 This so-called “brilliant whim” may or may not have stemmed from the fact that I was tired and too lazy to chop the salami up for the filling.
 Yes, I do get that lazy some nights, no shame in my game!